haiku/website/content/blog/digib0y/2017-05-06_[gsoc_2017]_adding_harfbuzz_support_to_haiku.md

 date = "2017-05-06 22:36:57+00:00"
 tags = ["haiku", "software", "GSoC2017", "students", "summerofcode", "google", "GSoC", "Google Summer of Code"]
 +++
-<li>I am Deepanshu(Trac: digib0y IRC:digib0y), I am one of the seven students selected for GSoC this year from Haiku.
-I will be working to add Harfbuzz support this summer.</li>
+<p>I am Deepanshu(Trac: digib0y IRC:digib0y), I am one of the seven students selected for GSoC this year from Haiku.
+I will be working to add Harfbuzz support this summer.</p>

 <h3>Quick intro:</h3>
 <p>I am an engineering student of Christ University, India.
 I am pursuing a degree in Bachelor of Technology in Computer Science and Engineering.